 fragile the damn cars really are.
 I then went back to my drivers “caravan” and

-selected the next race which was in Malaysia and came 7
+selected the next race which was in Malaysia and came 7th, which was

 even better.
 It was at that time I came to the realization that being a virtual